IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 - *redirect_uri* (REQUIRED): The redirect URI of the Authorization Client callback.
 The value SHALL match the redirect URI the Authorization Client is registered at the Authorization Server and the value of the *redirect_uri*, if presented in the authorization request.

-- *client_id* (REQUIRED): The client ID the Authorization Client is registered with at the Authorization Server, if no othe authentication scheme is used for client authentication.
+- *client\_id* (REQUIRED): The client identifier the Authorization Client is registered with at the Authorization Server, if no other authentication scheme is used for client authentication.

 - *code_verifier*: The original code verifier string.
 REQUIRED, if the "code_challenge" parameter was used in the authorization request.
 SHALL NOT be used otherwise.

-A non-normative example of the access token request with client authentication using the *client_id* and *client_secret* in the HTTP Authorization header, MAY be as follows:
+A non-normative example of the access token request with client authentication using the *client\_id* and *client_secret* in the HTTP Authorization header, MAY be as follows:

 ```http
 POST /token HTTP/1.1